-&lt;sup>5Vägval för premiepensionen, Ds 2013:35.
+5Vägval för premiepensionen, Ds 2013:35.

-2020, to 63 in 2023 and to 64 in 2026.
-Second, the eligibility age for the minimum guarantee will be raised from 65 to 66 in 2023 and is then expected to increase to 67 in 2026.
+There is an agreement in the Swedish Parliament to raise the different statutory retirement ages in the public pension system (Pillar I).
+First, the earliest eligibility age was raised from 61 to 62 in 2020 to 63 in 2023 and is expected to increase to 64 in 2026.
+Second, the eligibility age for the minimum guarantee has been raised from 65 in 2022 to 66 in 2023 and is then expected to increase to 67 in 2026.
 Those who have worked for 44 years or longer will be exempt from these changes.
-Third, the mandatory retirement age was raised from 67 to 68 in 2020, and then to 69 in 2023.
-There is also a plan to index these retirement ages to a so-called "target ag".
+Third, the mandatory retirement age was raised from 67 to 68 in 2020 and then to 69 in 2023.
+A plan is also to index these retirement ages to a so-called "target age".
 The target age will be based on remaining life expectancy, although the details are yet to be laid out.

 For administering the income-based pension system, a fee is deducted annually from pension balances by multiplying these balances by an administrative cost factor.
-In 2022, the fee amounted to 0.03%.
-The deduction is made only until the insured begins to withdraw a pension.
+In 2023, the fee amounted to 0.03%.6 The deduction is made only until the insured begins to withdraw a pension.
 At the current level of cost, the deduction will decrease the income-based pension by approximately 1% compared to what it would have been without the deduction.

 The premium pension system is a funded system for which the pension savers themselves choose the funds in which to invest their premium pension savings.
-The premium pension can be withdrawn, in whole or in part, from the age of 62 (63 in 2023).
+The premium pension can be withdrawn, in whole or in part, from the age of 63 (62 in 2022).
 The pension is paid out from selling off the accumulated capital.
 The individual choice in the premium pension system furthermore results in a spread on return on the pension capital depending on the choice of fund or funds.
-Figure SE.1 shows the assets under management in the premium pension.
+Figure SE.1 the accumulated savings in the premium pension.